-When I visited the Quaker Meeting House in January to view the possibilities of the site, I noticed some of the imposing Victorian wall that encloses this little pocket of land and time had collapsed.
-The wall was put up around 1880, following the Enclosures Act of Epping Forest, which stopped the willy-nilly land-grab that had been going on and returned the ownership to the authorities.
+When I visited the Leytonstone / Wanstead Quaker Meeting House in January to view the possibilities of the site, I noticed some of the imposing Victorian wall that encloses this little pocket of land+time had collapsed.
+The wall was put up around 1880, following the Enclosures Act of Epping Forest, which put a stop to the escalating land-grab and returned ownership to the Powers That Be.

-The audio loop flashes past in under 4 minutes, but the content is quite dense if anyone cares to interpret it; I hope the sculptural embodiment is more than illustrative.
+The audio loop flashes past in under 4 minutes; the content is quite dense if anyone cares to listen carefully; I hope the sculptural embodiment is more than illustrative.

-Here’s the original text; hopefully I’ll get the audio on here shortly as Alice’s delivery is worth hearing – in the mean-time imagine a better version of your SatNav is reading you this bed-time story:
+Here’s the original text; hopefully I’ll get the audio on here shortly as Alice’s delivery is a treasure – in the mean-time imagine a better version of your SatNav is reading you this bed-time story:

 Some houses were looking for people to move in.